Erikdekamps/kingly_layouts/README.md

   parallax), and self-hosted background videos.
 * **On-Scroll Animations**: Animate sections as they enter the viewport using the performant Intersection Observer API.
+* **Hover Effects**: Apply subtle visual transformations (scale, box-shadow, filters) to layout sections on user hover.
 * **Plugin Architecture**: Fully extensible system allowing developers to easily add new display option groups.
-* **Granular Permissions
-  **: Control which user roles can access each group of settings (e.g., allow editors to change colors but not spacing).
+* **Granular Permissions**: Control which user roles can access each group of settings ( e.g., allow editors to change colors but not spacing).

 ## Requirements